 All this is promising and certainly discourages new calls for closures.
 Nonetheless, it is important to discuss what the importance of the English School is.
 Why should a first-year student be interested in it?
-The answer, in my opinion, lies in three of its features: holism, poly-methodology and historical vein paired to normative reasoning and problematisation.
+The answer lies in three of its features: holism, poly-methodology and a historical vein paired with normative reasoning and problematisation.
 I will dig deeper into each of these features.